shikaruki/Hactoberfest2021/README.md

 Fork this repository and make changes in code as required.
 You can change it online or by cloning it in your device.
 Then Pust it on your Forked Repo for further Actions.
 Do not use special characters in the template above.

 ### 2. Write a Good Commit Message
 You have written some code in your branch, and are ready to commit.
-So, make sure to written good, clean commit messages.
+So, make sure to write good, clean commit messages.
 Let's review the anatomy of a commit message.

 ---